mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     log and the reasons they are part of MsPASS.

     By default :code:`read_data` reads Metadata in what we call "promiscuous" mode.
-    That means it takes in all metadata stored in the wf collection arg 0 defines with no type checking or filtering.
+    That means it takes in all metadata stored in the wf collection at which it is is pointed and loads the results into the objects Metadata container with no type checking or filtering.
 Alternatives are "cautious" and "pedantic".
 Both of the later enforce the type and name constraints defined by the schema.
 The difference is that in "pedantic" mode any conflicts in data type stored versus what is expected will cause the